William Montagu, 9th Duke of Manchester: Career

-Bankruptcy
+Property and bankruptcy

+In addition to the family estates inherited from his father, in 1910, he inherited the lease of his mother's townhouse at 5 Grosvenor Square, Mayfair.

+In 1911 he bought a steam yacht, Conqueror, from Frederick William Vanderbilt.
+In 1914 he and his then wife were guests aboard Vanderbilt's steam yacht Warrior when it ran aground in a heavy sea on the Caribbean coast of Colombia.
+The yacht could not be refloated, and the Vanderbilts and the Manchesters were rescued the next day by a steamship.

 Manchester was a notorious spendthrift, and as a result of the excessive spending by him and the prior two Dukes, the family's fortune, which was already low, was completely exhausted and culminated in the sale of the family's lands during the tenure of the tenth Duke.
 He spent much of his life abroad, evading creditors, seeking out wealthy consorts, and attempting to extract money from wealthy acquaintances.
 He is perhaps most well known in America from the leading case of Hamilton v.
-Drogo, 150 N.E.
-496 (N.Y.
-1926), which concerned the establishment of a spendthrift trust for the benefit of the young Duke.
+Drogo, which concerned the establishment of a spendthrift trust for the benefit of the young Duke.

+In 1935, the Duke was sentenced to nine months in HM Prison Wormwood Scrubs for false pretences, having made false statements to a pawnbroker to receive cash.

 Personal life

 On 14 November 1900, at Marylebone Church in London, Manchester was married to Helena Zimmerman, without her father or his mother present.
-She was the daughter of Eugene Zimmerman of Cincinnati, Ohio, a railroad president and major stockholder in Standard Oil.
+She was the daughter of Eugene Zimmerman of Cincinnati, Ohio, United States, a railroad president and major stockholder in Standard Oil.
 The marriage was secret and his mother, Consuelo, was appalled by it.
 Together, they had four children: